cucumber/split-java/README.md

 Software teams that use Split [feature flags](https://martinfowler.com/articles/feature-toggles.html) need to test that the software works as expected for different combinations of feature flags.

-With Cucumber Split you can write Cucumber scenarios that configure feature flags using tags, and then verify that the software works as expected when those flags are on or off.
+With Cucumber Split you can toggle feature flags declaratively with tags, and then verify that the software works as expected.

 ## Example